Getting Started

 Brinley: "Given the storm and her emotional state, maybe the walls - they represent both protection (what she lost) and barriers (what keeps her from her goal).
 Or the lightning illuminating the towers could trigger a childhood memory."

-You write naturally, asking questions when you need help.
+You create naturally, asking questions when you need help.
 No switching between tabs or searching old notes.

 Step 6: See What Brinley Remembers